 Sources indicate that this particular strike may have a larger effect on air passengers than previous strikes this summer, which in one 48 hour period affected roughly 600 flights.
 On 12 September, Ryanair canceled 150 flights scheduled to and from Germany.

 Delayed or Canceled Flight with Ryanair?
 You Can Get Compensation!

-As a traveler, you do not have to take this and you have options.
+As a traveller, you do not have to take this and you have options.
 You can file a claim and still get paid.
 Ryanair will most likely keep fighting this battle, but we have expert lawyers too, and we are happy to fight for you in court and for your right to compensation.

 Ryanair Refuses to Follow the Law

-The flight disruptions are the tip of the iceberg: Ryanair’s flat out refusal to compensate passengers for these ongoing delays and cancelations is robbing travelers of money that they are owed.
+The flight disruptions are the tip of the iceberg: Ryanair’s flat out refusal to compensate passengers for these ongoing delays and cancelations is robbing travellers of money that they are owed.
 Ryanair has publicly expressed that they will not compensate passengers for disrupted flights.

 However, this doesn’t mean you’re out of luck.

 Just to be clear, there is no actual room for debate: EU legislation EC 261 requires airlines like Ryanair to pay air passengers compensation for these types of strikes because such strikes are not considered “extraordinary circumstances.”
 The law is the law, even for Ryanair.